 CTAs are buying signals, like buy here, act now, check prices, reserve your spot, etc. Not including CTAs might leave your readers without a clear understanding of what they should do.

-Manipulate the colour coding to match your brand colours.
-Change the thickness of the box, etc to make it uniquely yours.
+Change the colour coding to match your brand colours.
+You can also change the thickness of the box.

 Sense of Emotion

 Every good marketer knows that fear sells.
 If you can paint a picture from personal experience which outlines why the reader should buy the product and add a sense of urgency or excitement, you could increase your selling power.
 Remember, solve a problem!

 Just like keyword stuffing, you can overdo affiliates too.
 Sure you want to encourage click-throughs, but having an affiliate in every paragraph looks spammy and can be overwhelming.